-Prior to joining the European University Institute in 2019, he worked for various think tanks specialized on foreign and security policy, political risk, and provided freelance assistance to policymakers.
+Prior to joining the European University Institute in 2019, he worked for various think tanks specialized in foreign and security policy, political risk and provided freelance assistance to interested actors.
 He worked for the George Washington University, the Parliament of Romania, and several NGO’s on policy research in Romania, Hungary, the Czech Republic, and the United States.